On this page

 G --> I["Queue 9 prompts"]

 The custom type WI_PARAM_STACK is the belt.
-It is a Python list of dicts.
-ComfyUI treats it as an opaque typed connection — but in Python, it is simply a list you append to.
+In Python it’s just a list of dicts.
+ComfyUI treats it as an opaque typed connection — you can only wire a WI_PARAM_STACK output to a WI_PARAM_STACK input, which is exactly what we want.

-Chunk 1: Defining a Custom ComfyUI Type and the Base Class Contract
+Chunk 1: Defining the Custom Type and Base Class Contract

 Before any node can be written, you need to define the shared contract.
 The base class WIParameterBase does this.